A Photographer’s Guide to Brightness — How to Read Light

 Light meter in EV mode / David Bode

 In EV mode the meter gives you a reading in EV — exposure value – which represents a level of light intensity for a camera set to a certain ISO.
-It has the logarithmic exposure scale as everything else in photography.
+It has the same logarithmic exposure scale as everything else in photography.
 For example, EV4 is twice as bright as EV2, or in photo terms, one stop brighter.

 This number can then be used with a table to figure out exposure.